-Our revenue is generated primarily from the sale of products and services.
-Product revenue primarily consists of sales of instruments and consumables used in genetic analysis.
-Service and other revenue primarily consists of revenue generated from genotyping and sequencing services, instrument service contracts, development and licensing agreements, and cancer detection testing services related to the GRAIL business.
+Our revenue is generated from the sale of products and services.
+Product revenue consists of sales of instruments and consumables used in genetic analysis.
+Service and other revenue consists of revenue generated from genotyping and sequencing services, instrument service contracts, development and licensing agreements, and, prior to the Spin-Off of GRAIL on June 24, 2024, cancer detection testing services related to the GRAIL business.